Subdivision 1. Inspection requirements.

 (a) "Qualifying boiler" means a boiler of 200,000 pounds per

-the department and which the chief boiler inspector has determined to be in compliance with
+department and which the commissioner has determined to be in compliance with paragraph (c).

 (b) A qualifying boiler must be inspected at least once every 24 months internally and